Murchison Falls National Park in Uganda-Wildlife Safaris in Uganda

 Murchison Falls National Park is located in Masindi District in western Uganda and in Nwoya District in northern Uganda.
 The park is situated approximately 300 kilometres (190 mi), by road, northwest of Kampala, Uganda’s capital city.
 The coordinates of the park are: 02 15N, 31 48E (Latitude: 2.2500; Longitude: 31.8000).

 Murchison Falls National Park is Uganda’s largest national park.
 It measures approximately 3,840 square kilometres (1,480 sq mi).
 Together with the adjacent Bugungu Wildlife Reserve and the Karuma Wildlife Reserve, the park is part of the 5,308 square kilometres (2,049 sq mi) Murchison Falls Conservation Area (MFCA).

-The park is bisected by the Victoria Nile from east to west for a distance of about 115 kilometres (71 mi).
+The park is bisected by the Victoria Nile from east to west for a distance of about 115 kilometers (71 mi).
 The park is the location of the famous Murchison Falls, where the waters of the majestic Nile River squeeze through a narrow gorge, only 7 metres (23 ft) wide, before plunging 43 metres (141 ft) below.